-President Trump has repeatedly said conflicting things about a war with Iran, and this is happening as thousands of more American soldiers are sent to the Middle East.
-He’s claimed the United States is winning, but at the same time warned that things could get much worse.
-He’s criticized allies for not helping, then said he doesn’t need their help, and changed the dates he’d expect Iran to reopen the Strait of Hormuz.
+Donald Trump has repeatedly said contradictory things about a war with Iran, even though many more American soldiers are going to the Middle East.
+He says the U.S. is winning, while also warning of the situation becoming much worse.
+He has criticized allies for not helping, then said he doesn’t need their help, and has changed the dates for things to happen regarding the Strait of Hormuz.

 Trump’s shifting war narrative

-Over the last few weeks, Trump has gone from making very strong, harsh threats to saying the U.S. isn’t really being harmed.
-He’s delayed the deadline for Iran to open the Strait of Hormuz (a very important waterway for the world’s oil supply) twice, and while doing so threatened to completely destroy Iran’s oil facilities if the waterway remains closed.
+Over the last few weeks, Trump has gone back and forth between very strong threats and saying the U.S. isn’t really being harmed.
+He’s twice pushed back the deadline for Iran to reopen the Strait of Hormuz, which is a very important route for the world’s oil supply, and threatened to completely destroy Iran’s oil facilities if that waterway stays mostly closed.

-This sort of thing isn’t unusual for a president who likes to make big, dramatic statements and be the center of attention.
-But when it comes to war, being believable is far more important than in a political campaign.
-As the possibility of conflict has gone on for a second month, the difference between Trump’s strong words and how things are actually going has become even wider, and this has bigger effects on the financial markets, negotiations with other countries, and military plans.
+This kind of thing isn’t unusual for a president who likes to make a big show with strong statements.
+But wartime is different than a political campaign when it comes to being believable.
+As this situation with Iran has gone on for a second month, the difference between Trump’s strong words and the way things are actually going has gotten bigger, and that has greater effects on the financial markets, conversations with other countries, and military plans.

 Strategy or improvisation?

-Leon Panetta, who used to be Secretary of Defense, pointed out that in war, “the truth is the first thing lost.”
-He believes the administration’s optimistic view of things and constantly changing explanations make it difficult to know what’s really going on, which is a serious issue when people’s lives and the stability of the region are at risk.
+Leon Panetta, who used to be Secretary of Defense, pointed out that in a war, “the truth is the first thing lost”.
+He thinks the administration’s positive spin and changing stories make it harder to understand what’s really going on, and that’s a major problem when people’s lives and the stability of the region are at risk.

-Michael Rubin, a historian who has given advice on Iran and Iraq, says Trump seems strangely unwilling to stick to the usual way politicians phrase things.
-Rubin says this naturally causes confusion, especially concerning boundaries and deadlines that both enemies and allies are watching.
+Michael Rubin, an Iran and Iraq policy advisor and historian, says Trump seems unusually unwilling to stick to the usual way politicians talk about important issues.
+Rubin says this naturally causes confusion, especially when it involves the lines that shouldn’t be crossed and the dates for things to happen, and those are things both Iran and our allies are watching carefully.

-People who support Trump think these shifts in his statements aren’t a mistake, but are done on purpose.
-They say being unpredictable keeps Iran and other opponents guessing.
-The president himself made this point when he joked that “in Trump time, a day… is a very long time,” as he was deciding whether to extend the deadline for Iran to open the Strait of Hormuz for a second time.
+People who support Trump believe that these changes in direction aren’t a bad thing, but a deliberate tactic.
+They say that being unpredictable keeps Iran and other countries who might be against us guessing.
+The President himself said something along those lines, joking that “in Trump time, a day… is a very long time” as he was deciding whether to extend the deadline for the Strait of Hormuz for a second time.

 The Strait of Hormuz and deterrence signals

-The Strait of Hormuz is now the central point of Trump’s messages.
-In theory, threatening huge force one day and then downplaying the problem the next could prevent war by making Tehran unsure what to expect.
-However, it could also undermine attempts to get results through pressure if other countries and investors start to doubt the United States is serious or consistent.
+The Strait of Hormuz is now the main subject of Trump’s statements.
+Theoretically, threatening huge force one day and downplaying the seriousness the next could prevent Iran from acting by making them unsure of what will happen.
+But it could also make it harder to influence others through discussion if other countries and investors start to doubt the U.S.’s determination or how consistent it is.

-These confusing messages can cause risks for those doing the actual work.
-Sending ships and airplanes on patrol, and knowing when to respond with greater force, requires a clear understanding of what will cause a bigger conflict.
-Trump’s swinging back and forth between saying the U.S. is “not affected” and threatening to “obliterate” makes it harder for military leaders in the area to plan, and gives unclear signals to both Iran’s leaders and companies that insure ships.
+These confusing signals can create dangers for military operations.
+Sending ships and planes requires a clear understanding of how much risk is acceptable.
+When the way Trump talks goes from “not affected” to “obliterate”, it’s harder for military leaders in the area to make plans and it gives mixed signals to Iran’s leaders and companies that insure ships.

-The energy market is paying attention, too.
-Even though the price of oil hasn’t gone up a lot, talk of war and changing deadlines create instability.
-This instability affects what people in the U.S. think about inflation and how they feel about the economy, and that increases the pressure on the White House to appear to be in control.
+The energy markets are also paying attention.
+Even though the price of oil hasn’t gone up hugely, talk of war and changing timelines cause instability.
+This instability influences what people in the U.S. expect to happen with inflation and how they feel about the economy, which puts more pressure on the White House to appear to be in control.

 Confusion on Capitol Hill and among investors

-Investors showed their uncertainty when the stock market had its worst week since the possibility of war began.
-Democrats in Congress have criticized the administration for not having a clear plan, and for seeming to make things up as they go along.
-This is frustrating to politicians who have to explain things to people at home and possibly vote on whether the President has the right to wage war or how much money to spend on it.
+Investors showed their concerns when the stock market had its worst week since the war began.
+Democrats in Washington, D.C. have criticized the Biden administration for not having a clear plan and seeming to make things up as they go along, especially since members of Congress have to explain things to people back home and maybe vote on whether the president has the power to wage war or how much money it will take.

-Republicans are less openly worried.
-Senator John Kennedy says people in his state do support what the President is doing, but they are also concerned about how much things cost.
-If prices, and in particular the price of fuel, go up a lot, that support could disappear, and this is a year for elections.
+Republicans are concerned, but not as strongly.
+Senator John Kennedy said the people he represents do support what the president is doing, yet are also worried about how much things are costing.
+If the price of things, and especially energy, goes up a lot, that support could change, and this is an election year.

-Chip Roy, a Representative, is in favor of bombing Iran to reduce their military strength and to keep shipping lanes safe.
-However, he doesn’t want to send soldiers to fight on the ground.
-He also said the information they’re getting from the administration isn’t any more detailed than what is being reported in the newspapers, and more generally they want to know exactly what the plan is.
+Chip Roy, a Representative, is for attacking Iran to reduce their military strength and keep shipping lanes open, but doesn’t want to send soldiers to fight on the ground.
+He also said the information they received from the administration wasn’t much more than what they’d already read in the newspaper, and generally they need to know exactly what is happening.

 Republican backing with clear red lines

-Polls show most Republicans support attacking Iranian military targets with planes, but very few want to send in ground troops.
-This difference in opinion could cause trouble within the Republican party if the fighting gets longer or worse, and could reduce the strong support Donald Trump has always had from his voters.
+Polls show most Republicans support bombing Iranian military targets, but very few want to send in ground troops.
+This difference in opinion could cause problems if the fighting goes on for a long time or gets worse, and could reduce the strong support Trump has historically received from his supporters.

-Getting money for this will be another problem.
-The administration will likely ask for around $200 billion more.
-Saying that much money is “good to have” at the same time as saying the war is “almost over” probably won’t convince politicians who are careful with the budget to approve the request, especially with the November elections approaching.
+The question of money is another difficulty.
+The administration will likely ask for about $200 billion more.
+Saying that much money is just “good to have” while also saying the war is almost over probably won’t convince those in Congress who carefully watch the budget to approve the spending, especially with the November elections coming up.

-If the White House goes further than just using the air force and navy, more Republicans will strongly oppose it.
-Many have said sending in ground troops is a point they won’t allow to be crossed.
-If that happens, the President would need to very convincingly explain how the fighting will end, what specific achievements will show progress, and when it will be over to reassure people who don’t want to get into another endless war in the Middle East.
+If the White House goes beyond just air and naval attacks, more people will strongly oppose the war.
+Many Republicans have said sending in ground troops is something they absolutely won’t allow.
+To do that, the president would need to convincingly explain how the war will end, how to measure progress, and a schedule to calm voters who don’t want to be involved in another never-ending war in the Middle East.

 Messaging as leverage and its limits

-Some people who analyze political situations think there is a reason for the confusion.
-Rubin believes the reports of secret talks with Iran (which Iran denies) are meant to make people within the Iranian government distrust each other.
-If the leaders in Iran think people are secretly planning to turn against the government, they might start fighting amongst themselves, and the Iranian government would become weaker.
+Some experts think there is a reason for the confusion.
+Karen Rubin thinks the talk of secret talks with Iran (which Iran denies) is meant to create distrust among Iran’s leaders.
+If those in charge in Iran suspect people are secretly trying to leave the government, they might turn on each other and the government will become less unified.

-But there’s a very thin line between putting psychological pressure on Iran and just letting the situation drift along without a plan.
-If the President says things that are too flexible, it’s a risk of a mistake.
-Iran could interpret less firm statements as permission to see how far they can go, and allies might not want to join in the military operation if the goals and rules change depending on what’s in the news.
+However, there’s a very thin line between putting psychological pressure on Iran and just letting the strategy become unclear.
+Being too flexible with what is said could lead to Iran making a mistake.
+Iran might interpret softer language as permission to see how far they can push things, and the U.S.’s allies might be reluctant to join in if the goals and rules of the operation change with every news story.

 What the mixed signals mean for U.S. policy

-These different messages make three important things harder: getting other countries to work with us, keeping financial markets stable, and controlling how the situation gets more dangerous.
-Allies need to be able to predict what will happen to share information, provide supplies, and enforce trade restrictions.
-Investors need to know what the government will do to make decisions about their money.
-And Iran needs to understand where the U.S. will respond in a way they won’t misinterpret and cause a disaster.
+But these mixed messages make three important things harder: getting other countries to work with us, keeping financial markets stable, and preventing the situation from getting out of control.
+Allies need to be able to predict what will happen so they can share information, arrange supplies, and enforce sanctions.
+Investors need to understand the government’s policies to make smart financial decisions.
+And Iran needs to know where the U.S. will respond to avoid a dangerous misunderstanding.

-Congress will insist on much more thorough explanations of what the goals are, what powers the President has, and how and when the fighting will stop.
-Politicians from both parties want to know if soldiers will be sent in, how ships will be protected, and what would count as a success or a temporary stop to the military actions.
+Congress will insist on being given more detailed information about what the goals are, what powers the president has, and when the fighting will end.
+People in Congress, from both parties, want to know if ground troops might be sent in, how the ships protecting the seas will be supported, and what will show that the operation is successful or should be stopped.

-In the end, having a clear idea of how the situation will end is important.
-As Representative Adam Smith pointed out, it’s likely we won’t be able to completely get rid of Iran’s ability to make nuclear weapons with the current plan.
-If that’s the case, the President could say he has succeeded in achieving smaller objectives and then start to reduce the fighting.
-In a war, how a story is told can end a phase of fighting, but it isn’t the same as having a good strategy.
+In the end, how the war ends is critical.
+As Representative Adam Smith pointed out, completely getting rid of Iran’s ability to make nuclear weapons may not be possible with the current plan.
+If that’s the case, the president could say he has won a smaller victory and start to reduce the fighting.
+In war, how a conflict is presented to the public can bring it to a conclusion, but it doesn’t doesn’t replace a true strategy.